-Spring concert, in collaboration with Northern Lights Orchestra
+Spring 2014 concert in collaboration with Northern Lights Orchestra

-In March 2014, Voxcetera will be collaborating with Northern Lights Orchestra in a performance of Mozart’s Requiem Mass, together with performances of Purcell’s I was glad, Britten’s A.M.D.G. and Esenvalds’ Long Road.
+In March 2014, Voxcetera collaborated with Northern Lights Orchestra in a performance of Mozart’s Requiem Mass, together with performances of Purcell’s I was glad, Britten’s A.M.D.G. and Esenvalds’ Long road.

 Christmas Concert: Gold for a Crown